exlskills/course-sql-introduction/00_SQL/01_Intro/02_Ready Set Go/index.md

 In addition, if you see content that needs to be changed, please report it as it we are working to improve the platform daily and want to maximize the experience for all of our users.

-As well, please connect with us on twitter [@exlskills] (https://twitter.com/exlskills) or for the instructor who created this course [@KeenanOlsen](https://twitter.com/KeenanOlsen).Good luck, and in a jiffy, you'll be a master programmer.
+As well, please connect with us on twitter [@exlskills] (https://twitter.com/exlskills) or for the instructor who created this course [@KeenanOlsen](https://twitter.com/KeenanOlsen).
+Good luck, and in a jiffy, you'll be a master programmer.